gnabgib 9 months ago

 My bad ...
 English is my 3rd language and I still do these embarrassing mistakes on it.

-• Tagbert a day ago
+• Tagbert 9 months ago

 It’s OK.
 Unless people are very familiar with those fruits a lot of native English speakers will mix them up focusing on the “quat” part of the name which is odd in English.

-• carlmr a day ago
+• carlmr 9 months ago

 I'd venture to guess that many native speakers neither know what a kumquat or loquat is.